 The Southwestern Region

 of Psi Chi has had an interesting year.
-Former Psi Chi Southwestern Vice-President John Davis is now the National President of Psi Chi (congratulations!), and I am entering my third year as a Vice-President—wiser and (hopefully!) growing ever more effective.
+After four years of stable leadership under John Davis, I have assumed responsibility for and represented the region in Psi Chi affairs.
+Professor Davis is now President-Elect of Psi Chi (congratulations!), and I am entering my second year as a Vice President–wisened and (hopefully!) growing ever more effective.

-We are planning a wide range of Psi Chi events for the SWPA meeting in the Renaissance Worthington Hotel, April 5-7, 2007.
-You’ve got plenty of time to get back to do your taxes after Psi Chi at SWPA!
+We are planning a wide range of Psi Chi events for the SWPA meeting in the Marriott Austin at the Capitol, April 13-15, 2006.
 Plan to bring a large group from your campus.
-Though Fort Worth is not too far from the geologic epicenter of our region, it might be beneficial to partner with another chapter (or two) to provide transportation.
-Recognizing cost is always a factor for undergraduates.
-Chapters in the cities near the outer edges of our territory might use the PsiChiSW Listserv (PsiChiSW@listserv.uh.edu
+Though Austin is not too far from the geologic epicenter of our region, it might be beneficial to partner with another chapter (or two) to provide transportation.
+Recognizing cost is always a factor for undergraduates, chapters in the cities near the outer edges of our territory might use the new PsiChiSW Listserv (PsiChiSW@ListServ.uh.edu

-) or check the Psi Chi Chapter Directory at www.psichi.org/chapters/search.asp
+) or check the Psi Chi website (www.psichi.org).
+Entering the site through "Chapters"

-for a list of chapters by state or ZIP Code.
-Clicking on a chapter's name reveals the chapter’s address, office information, and a wealth of detail.
-You might contact chapters between your school and Fort Worth.
-By renting a bus at the furthest campus, costs might be shared with other campuses along the route to Fort Worth.
+.
+In turn, highlighting the chapter name reveals the chapter's address, office information and a wealth of detail.
+You might contact chapters between your college/university and Austin.
+By renting a bus at the furthest campus, costs might be shared with campuses along the route to Austin.
 Prorated costs could be paid by Psi Chi members hitching a ride on the same bus if chapters coordinated their efforts.

 On a related note, despite the cost, there are benefits to staying in the conference hotel.
-The cost per room is often identical with 2-4 persons in the room; obviously, partnering with someone with similar sleeping habits can generate substantial savings.
-Moreover, there are many
+The cost per room is often identical with 2, 3, or 4 in the room; obviously partnering with someone with similar sleep habits can generate substantial savings.

 if you are not a member already.
 Do this as soon as possible.
 You can obtain membership information and application forms at www.swpsych.org